PanyiDong/InsurAutoML/README.md

 IRisk Lab Project, UIUC, Fall 2021

-The project aims to create a AutoML package especially focusing on insurance data (with some inbalance in nature).
+The project aims to create a AutoML package with special focus on insurance data (with some inbalance in nature).

 Current Progress: